MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 ## Introduction

-You can find information about year-end procedures in the “Year-End Procedures", “T4/R1 Routines,”, and “T4A Routines” chapters in the Canadian Payroll documentation.
+You can find information about year-end procedures in the "Year-End Procedures", "T4/R1 Routines,", and "T4A Routines" chapters in the Canadian Payroll documentation.

 Note, however, that the instructions in this document expand on those instructions and in some cases supersede them.

-### What’s in this document
+### What's in this document

 This document contains the following chapters: